tolgakuntman/rdma-hw-pipeline/docs/project/part1_ethernet/axi_ethernet_MAC.md

 Clocks are another important part of this ethernet ip block.
 From the PG138 datasheet we can have a detailed information about clock pins and how to set them.

+The axis_clk signal should be connected to the same clock source as the AXI4-Stream interface.